Enable Cookies in Chrome

 Chrome has hundreds of different configuration options, so to quickly go to the Cookies settings, type the word "cookie" into the search box and Chrome will filter out options which don't match.

-Scroll down to "Content settings" and click it
+Scroll down to "Site settings" and click it

 Click the "Cookies" item